swiftlang/swift-evolution/proposals/0024-either.md

 specifically focused on error handling (duplicating functionality `throws` already provides), whereas this implementation will focus on data, organization, and type safety.
-We believe that adding the type to the standard library and simultaneously emphasizing its broader use cases
-- that is, when you need a type that represents exactly 2 disjoint possibilities - can dispel the confusion caused in other languages and quell the conflict with `throws`.
+We believe that adding the type to the standard library and simultaneously emphasizing its broader use cases, that is, when you need a type that represents exactly 2 disjoint possibilities, can dispel the confusion caused in other languages and quell the conflict with `throws`.